Tree House Recovery Colorado

 The second phase of detox is post-acute withdrawal syndrome.
 During this phase, you will likely experience a collection of psychological and mood-related symptoms that occur as the brain recovers from the effects of active addiction.

 People also refer to PAWS as prolonged withdrawal syndrome, post-withdrawal syndrome, or protracted withdrawal syndrome.
 Despite the discomfort, it’s important to know that PAWS is temporary.
-Over time, the symptoms will begin to fade, and individuals will start to feel better.
+Over time, the symptoms will fade, and individuals will feel better.1

 Illusion of withdrawal timeline: Detox lasting one to two weeks and post-acute withdrawal lasting weeks to months.